 - Global: Actually, it is a C language concept where global variables will make use of this global memory.
-These variables allocate memory at the starting of the application.
+These variables allocate memory at the start of the application.
 They will remain until the lifetime of the application.

 - Stack: Used by the local variables of a method.
 When a method invokes, a stack of memory allocates to that particular local variable.
 The stack will clear when the method returns.

-- Heap: Memory requirements at runtime of the application fulfill from the heap memory.
+- Heap: Memory requirements at runtime of the application fulfilled from the heap memory.
 When some memory allocates to the heap variable, once its job completes, it must return to the Heap (deallocate) for the reuse of it by another variable.

 C# Value Type

-In a sense, the C# value type is the memory allocated to the variable containing the variable’s actual value.
+In a sense, the value type is the memory allocated to the variable containing the variable’s actual value.

 Based on the scope of the variable, memory allocates to the Value types.
 If it is a local variable or parameter, it allocates stack memory.
 In case if it is a member of an object, it is allocated memory on Heap.